abeggchr/react-tdd-reveal/presentation-notes.md

 - Implement:
 - Show title
 - Shows empty cart
-- Products list -> ugly: products array in App
+- Products list in app -> ugly: products array in App
-- Refactor: refactor component
+- Refactor: refactor component to take props
-- Refactor: data > as props -> Shop component
+- Skip: Refactor: data > as props (refactor to Shop component)
+- Adds item to cart functionality
-- Add
+- Refactor to Shop

-Challenges:
+Extension:
+- Tomato is multiple times on the Shop after adding it to the cart -> how to test?
+  - appears twice -> ok
+  - appears in cart:   const cart = screen.getByTestId("cart"); getByTestId(cart, "Test");

+Challenges with TDD:

 - how fine grained?
+  - test title or not?
+  - how big of a step are you taking?
-- when to extract components? -> Product
+- when to extract components?
+  - saw it with ProductList, Shop
 - how to load (test) data?
-- Tomato is multiple times on the Shop after adding it to the cart -> how to test?
+  - as props
+  - in store
+  - fake backend
+- structuring
+  - show describe (what) / describe (state, render) / test

 ## Discussion